 D17.
 The applicant proposes three alleys throughout the subdivision.
 The first of these, Tract F, provides access to the rear of attached single-family lots 27-30.
 The applicant proposes garages oriented to this alley and a rear garage setback of 18 feet will apply.
 The other two alleys are Private Alleys L and M, which are proposed as easements across the rear of lots 1-6 and 69-74.
 The applicant's plans show that lots fronting Willow Creek Drive will have garage access along this alley; however, Lots 63-68 are shown with garage access from Larkspur Terrace.
 Condition of Approval PDD 8 ensures that garages for Lots 63-68 are oriented to Private Alley M. The City will verify compliance with the review of building permits for individual homes.
+The applicant conveyed to staff their intention to have the homes on the subject lots closer to and oriented toward Larkspur Terrace.
+As such, these dwellings would not abut the alley and are not subject to this criterion.
+To clearly remove the possibility of future dwellings on the subject lots abutting the alley, Condition of Approval PDD 9 requires a non-access landscape easement along the alley at the rear of the subject lots.

-House Plan Variety - Small Lot Sub-districts Subsection 4.127 (.16) F district portion of the subdivision.
-As this portion of the sub-district is only 7.39 acres in size, the 10 percent minimum requirement of this subsection does not apply.
+House Plan Variety - Small Lot Sub-districts Subsection 4.127 (.16) F

 D18.
 The applicant proposes four attached single-family homes on Lots 27-30.
-These lots, located on street corners, comprise 9.5 percent of the homes proposed in the small lot sub-
+These lots, located on street corners, comprise 9.5 percent of the homes proposed in the small lot subdistrict portion of the subdivision.
+As this portion of the sub-district is only 7.39 acres in size, the 10 percent minimum requirement of this subsection does not apply.